gioblu/BIPLAN/README.md

 ### Safety warning
 This software is experimental and may not behave as expected.
 Consider that using a virtual machine of this sort, specially if enabling remote program update, is dangerous.
 When enabling remote programming of a BIPLAN virtual machine, it must be considered potentially compromised, manipulated or remotely actuated against your will.
 It should be considered a good practice not to connect to the internet systems that may create a damage (fire, flood, data-leak) if hacked.

-#### TODO
-- function must have end statement
-- reset functions loops and registers states on reset